mahdouch9165/ADCS-Upload/README.md

 cdk deploy
 ```

+The following AWS Lambda variables still need to be manually configured
+- ADDI_TOKEN: The file upload token for ADDI

 ## Building notes
 For dependencies, the stack installs dependencies to `cdk/build-acds-upload` and copies `lambda_function.py` to the same folder.
 That folder is used as the Lambda package.